devskale/offpunk/README.md

 A command-line, text-based and offline-first Gemini and Web browser by [Ploum](https://ploum.net).

-Focused on Gemini first but with text-mode support for HTTP/HTML (gopher is planned), the goal of Offpunk is to be able to synchronise your content once (a day, a week, a month) and then browse/organise it while staying disconnected.
+Focused on Gemini but with support for HTTP/HTML articles, the goal of Offpunk is to be able to synchronise your content once (a day, a week, a month) and then browse/organise it while staying disconnected.

 Offpunk is a fork of the original [AV-98](https://tildegit.org/solderpunk/AV-98) by Solderpunk and was originally called AV-98-offline as an experimental branch.